CalumRaine/Grain/README.md

 out
 ```

-Both `file` and `field` segments are valid for use with the `in` command.
+Both `file` and `field` iterators are valid for use with the `in` command.
 Particular segments can be specified with index offsets.
-However using segments without an index will instantiate a loop over all occurences.
-The `in` command is the _only_ place in `Grain` where segments can be used in the absence of an index like this.
+However iterators without an index will instantiate a loop over all occurences.
+The `in` command is the _only_ place in `Grain` where iterators can be used in the absence of an index like this.

 The `out` syntax defines the end of a loop.
 Indentation is *not* mandatory in `Grain` but is shown here for clarity.

 Nested loops are permitted.
-Alternatively, multiple segments can be chained together with the dot `.` syntax.
+Alternatively, multiple iterators can be chained together with the dot `.` syntax.
 They are set up in a parent-child hierarchy.

 ```
 file text("example.txt")